cyberwani/wp-the-people/README.md

 * Does the data for a petition change at any given point?
 * Would it be a wise idea to open commenting on a petition through Disqus?
 I feel like politics can get out of control very quickly.
 It would be an awesome idea to bring to the table though.

+## Todo
+* Images need to be run through an optimizer

 ## Potential Ideas
 This is just a compilation of the thoughts I've had while brainstorming about the actual plugin itself.